FilipVanVooren/stevie/docs/devs/memory-map.md

 For each of the 256 bytes ranges, there are structures defined in equ.asm
 Check there for free memory ranges, because most structures do not use full
 256 bytes range.
-F irst free address has equate <struct>.free
+First free address has equate <struct>.free

 | Address    | SAMS/Addr. | Bytes | Purpose                                    |
 | ---------- | ---------- | ----: | -------------------------------------------|